ichiche/Azure-PowerShell/CAF Landing Zone Assessment/README.md

 ### Limitation

 - Support to identify a Replica Database, not support to confirm whether a Database has enabled Geo-Replica
+- Support to identify a Database is added to Failover Group, not support to confirm the Server Role (Primary and Secondary)

 ## Azure SQL Managed Instance